David Richmond (activist): Death and legacy

 David Richmond seemed to be haunted by the fact that he could not do more to improve his world, and battled alcoholism and depression before his death.
 Richmond died of lung cancer on December 7, 1990, at the age of 49.
 At his memorial service, he was posthumously awarded an honorary doctorate of humanities degree by North Carolina A&T. Other honors awarded to Richmond include the Levi Coffin Award for "leadership in human rights, human relations, and human resources development in Greensboro" given by the Greensboro Chamber of Commerce in 1980, and the James Smithson Bicentennial Medal from the Smithsonian Institution in 2010.

 In 2002, North Carolina A&T commissioned a statue honoring Richmond, along with the three other members of the A&T four: Franklin McCain, Ezell Blair Jr (later known as Jibreel Khazan), and Joseph McNeil.
 In addition, the four men have residence halls named for them on the university campus.

 Personal life

-Richmond, who was married and divorced twice, is the father of three children.
+Richmond, who was married and divorced twice, was the father of three children.
 With his high school girlfriend Dorothy Harrison (née Morton), he fathered a daughter, Angela Morton Obi, who was born in 1959.
 With his first wife, whom he married while in college, he has two children, David "Chip" Richmond Jr. and Hadelyn (Lynn) Richmond Massenburg.
 Richmond and his second wife, Yvonne Bryson, had no children together.